elkebir-group/PhySigs/README.md

 ### normalizeFeatureMatrix

-This function takes as input feature matrix $P$ and normalizes it.
+This function takes as input feature matrix and adjusts the counts based on the trinucleotide context fraction.
 The backend of this function relies on getTriContextFraction in deconstuctSigs.
 Possible normalization options include: "default", "genome", and "exome".
 Please see deconstructSigs [documentation](https://github.com/raerose01/deconstructSigs) for more information on the normalization procedure.

 ```R
 # Normalize feature matrix